-Ramadan has come to you.
-(It is) a month of blessing, in which Allah (swt) covers you with blessing, for He sends down mercy, decreases sins and answers prayers … In it, Allah looks at your competition (in good deeds), and boasts about you to His angels.
-So show Allah goodness from yourselves.
+“Ramadan is a month of blessing, in which Allah covers you with blessing, for He sends down mercy, decreases sins and answers prayers … In it, Allah looks at your competition in good deeds, and boasts about you to His angels.
+So show Allah goodness from yourselves.” – Prophet Muhammad (SAW)

-In some circumstances, a Muslim is not able to fulfill his or her religious obligation to fast during the month of Ramadan, or may want to recompense for a broken oath.
-Fidya and kaffara are two solutions offered that can help a Muslim compensate for not fasting or breaking other obligations – the paying of fidya or kaffara also benefits members of the community who live in impoverished conditions.
+Fidya and Kaffara are two solutions offered that can help a Muslim expiate for not fasting or breaking other obligations.
+The paying of fidya or kaffara also benefits members of the community who live in impoverished conditions.

-That price is based on the average cost of a basic meal throughout the country.
-Of course, if, on average, you spend more per meal, it is permissible to adjust the price accordingly.
+That price is based on the average cost of a basic meal throughout Canada.
+Of course, if on average, you spend more per meal, it is permissible to adjust the price accordingly.
 In addition, if the donor is from a low-income family, he or she should then care for the family’s needs first before considering giving a separate fidya donation.

 If the donor is from a low-income family, and cannot afford the payment, it is recommended that he or she should fast for three days, and make sure to “protect your oath,” meaning he or she should stay true to his or her word going forward.

-Please remember, the prices noted are listed on guidance from the Fiqh Council of North America, and are calculated based on an average.
+Please note, the prices noted are listed on guidance from the Fiqh Council of North America, and are calculated based on an average.
 If you typically spend more on a meal, you can adjust the price accordingly.